+On June 16, 2009, the Federal Trade Commission (FTC) announced that it had approved a final consent order resolving allegations that James B. Nutter & Company (JBN) failed to provide reasonable security for consumers' sensitive personal information pursuant to the FTC's GLB Safeguards Rule.
 JBN, based in Kansas City, Missouri, is one of the largest privately-held lenders in the United States, and this case is the twenty-sixth enforcement action that the FTC has brought, since 2001, against a company that allegedly failed to maintain reasonable procedures to protect consumers' personal information.

 One notable aspect of this case is that the Commission's complaint focuses, in part, on the company's failure to have appropriate contractual requirements in place with a vendor to whom it supplied computer tapes containing sensitive personal information.

 Additionally, the FTC alleges that the company's privacy notices, which it began sending to consumers in 2004, were in violation of the GLB Safeguards Rule and Privacy Rule because they: (1) did not specify the company's security practices; (2) did not accurately inform customers that the company disclosed customer information to third parties; and (3) misleadingly informed customers that they only had 30 days to exercise their opt-out rights, when the GLB Privacy Rule provides that they may do so at any time during the course of their loan.

 Under the terms of the consent order, JBN is required to establish and maintain a comprehensive data security program.
 Additionally, the order requires JBN to hire an independent auditor to assess the company's security procedures every two years for ten years and to certify that the security procedures comply with the order.
 The order also bars the company from violating the GLB Safeguards Rule or Privacy Rule.

-Kelley Drye & Warren's Information Security and Privacy practice
+Kelley Drye & Warren's Privacy and Information Security practice

 For more information about this Client Advisory, please contact: